ljknight/issues-feed/README.md

 ![404 screenshot](./client/assets/screenshot_404.png)

 ## Notes About the Implementation
-The npm/npm Github Issues Feed was built using React, React Router for routing, Webpack for builds and a simple server.
+The npm/npm Github Issues Feed was built using React, React Router, Webpack, and Karma and Mocha for testing.
 The issues were pulled from the Github Issues API, and small searches were done with the Github Search API.

 Given the scope of the app, data flow is easily managed with state and props in React.

 Pagination was created manually, as the Github Issues endpoint doesn't handle entries per page.
-The Search API does; however, its use as a replacement would go against its recommended usage.
+The Search API does; however, enabling it as a replacement would go against its recommended usage.

 Using React Router, URLs were written to provide the best user experience.

 Accessibility was considered through the use of:
- - Proper and semantic HTML
+ - Semantic HTML
  - Alt tags on images
  - Descriptive link text
  - Links that can be tabbed through